gat786/devops-stuff/static/blogs/gcloud/cloudstorage/gcp-cloud-storage-api-findings-full.md

 My main concern was how did he get the URL in the first place, I don't think he found the buckets listed on the dev project and it is probably a mistake in copying and pasting the URL.

+Anyways I hope you found this interesting as well as learnt something, see you next time.